JoReDu26/JoReDu26/README.md

 ## About Me

 Hi!
-I'm **[Your Name]**, a student passionate about programming and technology.
+I'm **Jonathan**, a student passionate about programming and technology.
 My goal is to study **Business Informatics** in the future, combining my interests in IT and business.

 ## Interests